pennomi/comics/README.md

   - [ ] Consider making slugs case-insensitive, and have restricted slugs, for pages, tags, and tag types
   - [ ] Reduce code duplication in nginx configs
   - [ ] Remove fontawesome
+  - [ ] Use proper HTML template elements for dynamic sections
 - [ ] Optimization
   - [ ] Run everything through an SEO checker
   - [ ] Google PageSpeed Insights